nrwl/nx/docs/nx-cloud/reference/launch-templates.md

 ## Dynamic Changesets

-Nx Agents support dynamically distributing a given changeset for a CI run with a different number of agents and templates.
-This is equivalent of changing the value passed to `--distribute-on` based on your changes.
-Instead of defining a static number of agents for each change.
+NxCloud can calculate how big your pull request is based on how many projects in your workspace it affects.
+You can then configure Nx Agents to dynamically use a different number of agents based on your changeset size.

-Currently, you can define a `small`, `medium` and `large` changeset for Nx Agents to use.
+Here we define a `small`, `medium` and `large` distribution strategy:
-These sizes are based on the ratio of affected projects Nx Cloud calculates for your PR.

 ```yaml {% fileName=".nx/workflows/dynamic-changesets.yaml" %}
 distribute-on: